eventespresso/event-espresso-core/docs/T--Tutorials/ee4-rest-api-code-examples.md

 </html>
 ```

-To see this plugin in action, [click here](http://dev2.eventespresso.com/wp-content/plugins/eea-rest-api-client/standalone-scripts/ee-events-calendar.php).

 As you can see, this example using the [FullCalendar library](http://fullcalendar.io/) for displaying the calendar, which itself requires [jQuery](https://jquery.com/) and [moment.js](http://momentjs.com/).
 It simply initializes the calendar, and fetches event data from the EE4 JSON REST API in order to populate the calendar.
 Note this is just a sample usage of the EE4 JSON REST API, it is by no means a replacement for the [EE4 Calendar Addon](https://eventespresso.com/product/ee4-events-calendar/).